Dates: 22 February - 28 February 2019 (7 days, 6 nights

 - All bookings and arrangement services made on group's behalf

-- All meals (mix of 2-3 course dinners, lunches bagged or self-choose at convenience store stops or cafes along the way, breakfast always provided at hotel)
+- All meals (mix of 2-3 course dinners, lunches bagged or self-choose at convenience store stops or cafes along the way, breakfast always provided at hotels)

 - Accommodation in country hotels and nice guesthouses with ensuite bath and double occupancy.
 Single room upgrade is $80/nt extra.
 If non-elective, forced upgrade to single due to no suitable rooming partners, then a 50% subsidized single supplement fee is still charged.